annalieb/newwithtags/README.md

 ### Known bugs
 * Search criteria for city is very strict; the city name must be typed exactly as it is written in the database
+* You can either sort by newest/most liked OR apply a filter, but not both.
+Whenever you sort, it shows all posts and removes any filtering.

 ### Future features
 * "Unlike" a post by clicking on the like button for a post that you have already liked
-* Implement Ajax for likes and comments
+* Implement Ajax version for likes and comments
 * Create system for reporting users for inappropriate conduct